RustTurakulov/NormRcode/README.md

 *Script for zipping and transfering copy of \*.idat files from TRANSFER folder to major pool folder.
 This script is also updating master database (thi big excel file) with metadata this excel is used in normalization script late.

 #### norm.sh
-*Wrapper for* **normalization.R**. * This code will go over Drew's pipeline and generates Umap files for R-Shiny ingestion.
+*Biowulf slurrm job wrapper for* **normalization.R**. * This R code will go over Drew's pipeline (minor modification) and generates Umap files for R-Shiny ingestion.
+QC report and automated filtering will be saved in TRANSFER/project dir.

 ----